createServerTracker()

 Returns

-Section titled “Returns”type ServerTracker = { trackEvent(input: ServerEventInput): Promise<void>; trackConversion(input: ServerConversionInput): Promise<void>;};See:
+Section titled “Returns”type ServerTracker = { // Generic fires trackEvent(input: ServerEventInput): Promise<ServerEventResult>; trackConversion(input: ServerConversionInput): Promise<ServerConversionResult>;

 Behavior on initialization